Soccer-Choupo-Moting double leads Bayern past Hertha and into top spot | Sports-Games

 Soccer-Choupo-Moting double leads Bayern past Hertha and into top spot

+Bayern Munich's Eric Maxim Choupo-Moting scored twice in two minutes to lead the champions to a nervy 3-2 victory at Hertha Berlin on Saturday as they went top of the Bundesliga.
+The 33-year-old Cameroon forward is in scintillating form less than three weeks before his country play in the World Cup, having netted for the seventh consecutive game in all competitions and the fourth straight in the league.

-Bayern Munich's Eric Maxim Choupo-Moting scored twice in two minutes to lead the champions to a nervy 3-2 victory at Hertha Berlin on Saturday as they went top in the Bundesliga.
+Bayern Munich's Eric Maxim Choupo-Moting scored twice in two minutes to lead the champions to a nervy 3-2 victory at Hertha Berlin on Saturday as they went top of the Bundesliga.

-The Bavarians are top on 28 points, with Union Berlin, in action on Sunday against Bayer Leverkusen, on 26.
-Borussia Dortmund are third on 25.
+The pace dropped after the break, with Bayern doing enough to protect their slim lead and register their eighth straight win in all competitions.
+The win took the Bavarians to 28 points, with Union Berlin, who are in action on Sunday at Bayer Leverkusen, on 26.
+Borussia Dortmund, who won 3-0 at home to Vfl Bochum, are third on 25.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)